Calvin-Data-Science/data202/docs/notes/04-Modeling.md

     definition of bias is the test-set error when you have infinite training data.
--   **variance**: the amount that test-set predictions change when the model is trained with different subsets of the training data. e.g., how robust the model is to having outliers or other things in the training set.
+-   **variance**: the amount that test-set predictions change when the model is trained with different subsets of all possible data.
+This measures, among other things, how robust the model is to having outliers or other unusual things in the training set.

 The old conventional wisdom was that there\'s necessarily a [trade-off](https://en.wikipedia.org/wiki/Bias%E2%80%93variance_tradeoff) between bias and variance.
 But that\'s not actually true: for example, even if one model has high variance, the average of many of them can have low variance while staying low-bias.
+(This is called *bagging*.)
-Some have theorized that this is key to how deep learning works so well: it arrives at the same conclusions through many different paths.
+Some have theorized that this
+is key to how deep learning works so well: it arrives at the same conclusions through many different paths.

+## Setting up a predictive modeling task

+Predictive modeling works best when the units (rows) you analyze are *interchangeable*.
+That is, ideally for predictive modeling you’d have each row be drawn from a big pool of basically interchangeable units.
+For example, suppose you're trying to label the genre of a song given its audio features.
+These units are interchangeable: each song could just come or go without affecting anything about the other songs (unless, say, one is a cover of another or something).
+If your data has interrelationships between rows, like repeated measurements of the same cities / teams / countries / ..., this makes your units much less interchangeable.
+So you either need to be creative in how to set up a prediction problem where each row is interchangeable, or think about how the lack of interchangeability might affect your results.